 Before retiring, insure you have sufficient assets to cover your annual spending requirement with a safe withdrawal rate of 4% or less (we’ll be targeting 3% in our retirement).
 For example, if you have $1 Million saved, 3 – 4% would give you a safe withdrawal rate of $30,000 – 40,000/year.
 A reasonable “Bucket One target level” for someone planning on spending $40k per year would be $80k – $120k.

-To insure you stay within your safe withdrawal rate, set up at least one year of your “cash bucket” in a seperate account (I’m using CapitalOne), then establish an automatic monthly or bi-weekly transfer from that account into your checking account.
+To ensure you stay within your safe withdrawal rate, set up at least one year of your “cash bucket” in a separate account (I’m using CapitalOne), then establish an automatic monthly or bi-weekly transfer from that account into your checking account.
 Once it’s in place, you’ve established a “retirement paycheck”.

 Bucket Two: “The Income Bucket”